 Some children with albinism are born with pinkish-white skin and white hair.
 Their eyes are usually light grey, blue or hazel, although they can look pink in the light.

 People with albinism usually have poor vision.
 Glasses can help, but some have poor vision even with glasses.
-Some people with albinism also have nystagmus, which is involuntary flicking movements of the eye.
+Several eye conditions can affect people with albinism including nystagmus, which is horizontal back and forth movement of the eyes, and photophobia, which is sensitivity to bright light and glare.

 Usually, albinism is picked up at birth.
 Genetic testing can help confirm the diagnosis.